November 9, 2021

 Boasting everything from white sand beaches and amusement parks to vibrant nightlife and entertainment, Florida is among the top vacation destinations in the United States — not to mention a leader in the rental property market.

-But sunny skies and subtropical temps come at a steep cost to homeowners, particularly for coastal properties that have a much higher risk of damage from hurricanes, storms, and flooding.
-The average annual cost of Florida landlord insurance is $2,340, while the national average is about $1,957 per year.
+But sunny skies and subtropical temps come at a steep cost to homeowners, particularly for coastal properties with a much higher risk of damage from hurricanes, storms, and flooding.
+The average annual cost of Florida landlord insurance is $2,450, while the national average is about $1,478 per year.

 Learn what factors affect the price of Florida property insurance, why you need it, and how to find the best coverage at the lowest cost for your rental properties.